Shatabdi-766/RFM_Segmentation/README.md

 1. **Cannot Be Defined (42 customers):** A large portion of customers lack clear segmentation, indicating a need for better data collection or analysis to understand their behavior.

-2.**Churned Customers (19 customers):** Nearly 20 customers have stopped engaging, representing a significant loss in potential revenue.
+2. **Churned Customers (19 customers):** Nearly 20 customers have stopped engaging, representing a significant loss in potential revenue.

-3.**Potential Churners (10 customers):** 10 customers are at risk of leaving, requiring immediate retention efforts.
+3. **Potential Churners (10 customers):** 10 customers are at risk of leaving, requiring immediate retention efforts.

-4.**Active (8 customers):** A small group of customers are actively engaging with the business.
+4. **Active (8 customers):** A small group of customers are actively engaging with the business.

-5.**Loyal (7 customers):** 7 customers are highly loyal and valuable, contributing consistently to revenue.
+5. **Loyal (7 customers):** 7 customers are highly loyal and valuable, contributing consistently to revenue.

-6.**Slipping Away, Cannot Lose (6 customers):** 6 customers are disengaging but are still valuable and should be prioritized for retention.
+6. **Slipping Away, Cannot Lose (6 customers):** 6 customers are disengaging but are still valuable and should be prioritized for retention.

 -  **Actionable Steps:**

 1. **Focus on Retention:** Prioritize Potential Churners and Slipping Away customers with targeted campaigns to prevent further loss.